Do you need a solicitor?

 This outcome makes sense when you understand why.
 The tariff for whiplash injuries is fixed by government regulation.
 A solicitor cannot negotiate a higher tariff figure — the figure is set by the prognosis period in the medical report, regardless of who is managing the claim.
 The solicitor's ability to influence the outcome in a straightforward claim is therefore limited to the things a well-informed claimant can also do: ensure the medical report is accurate, include financial losses and negotiate through the counter-offer mechanism.

-Despite the OIC being designed for self-use, approximately 87–88% of claims are submitted with some form of representation — solicitors, claims management companies or insurers' own panel firms.
+Despite the OIC being designed for self-use, around 87–88% of claims are submitted with some form of representation — solicitors, claims management companies or insurers' own panel firms.
 This figure has remained broadly stable since the portal launched in 2021.

 The most commonly cited reasons are: unfamiliarity with the process, concern about navigating it alone and the volume of solicitor marketing that reaches accident victims quickly.
 The government's own impact assessment had anticipated 30% or more of claimants would be unrepresented.
 The actual figure has consistently been around 12–13%.